 In terms of efficiency in reaching results, the support of PA3D to the municipalities has enabled to strengthen a set of capacities in terms of project management, and to develop and implement proper strategies of resource mobilization, fiscal and non-fiscal.

 Thanks to the competences acquired, the projects are approved and financed faster by both PA3D and others.
-The pilot project of Territorial Information System (SIT in French) and its implementation at the starting level in three municipalities of Borgou has provided a crucial tool for decentralization and serves as assistance to the decision-making of the local elected representatives and the planning of municipal investments.
+The pilot project of Territorial Information System (SIT in French) and its implementation at the starting level in three municipalities of Borgou has provided a crucial tool for decentralization and serves as assistance to the decision-making of the locally elected representatives and the planning of municipal investments.

 In terms of viability, for what concerns the capacity building of the municipalities, many achievements are likely to be sustainable to the extent that the action has been completely channelled through the local authorities.
 The sustainability of the achievements in terms of the capacities of the municipalities is positive.
-The project has in principle focused its action on the sectors of corn, market gardening and manioc and the long-term economic viability of the investments depends on their insertion in the competitive sectors.
+The project has, in principle, focused its action on the sectors of corn, market gardening and manioc and the long-term economic viability of the investments depends on their insertion in the competitive sectors.

 An innovative guidance